rpalaciosg/rpalaciosg/README.md

   ⚡ Backend Software Engineer with 9+ years of experience in the financial sector.</br>
   🛠️ I work mainly on backend systems using .NET, Node.js, SQL databases, and REST APIs.</br>
-  I have experience with critical systems such as core banking and home banking.</br></br>
+  I have experience with critical systems such as core banking and home banking.</br>
   I have worked on system modernization projects, migrating legacy systems and improving performance and stability.</br></br>
   🪁My main focus is backend development, with additional experience building internal web applications using JavaScript and React.js</br>

   📍 Cuenca, Ecuador

-*Open to collaborating on meaningful projects!*

 <!--
 Hi, I'm Richard 👋